A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Introduction

+This paper supersedes a previous version \cite{quixbugs} presented at the \textit{International Workshop on Intelligent Bug Fixing}.
+In comparison, this article makes the following extensions.
+The program repair empirical study involves ten repair tools (expanding from five in the previous version).
+This new work presents and discusses the 338 plausible patches versus only 64 patches discussed in the previous version.
+This study considers a third automated patch assessment technique based on invariants.
+To our knowledge, this technique has only been studied by Yang and Yang \cite{ibf20-invariant}, and at a smaller scale (our dataset of patches is three times larger than that of \cite{ibf20-invariant} -- 338 versus 96).
+This journal extension provides novel results that compare the accuracy of three assessment techniques and discuss the false positive problem of invariants based patch correctness assessment, both of which have never been reported before.

-\end{itemize} The remainder of this paper is organized as follows.
-Section \ref{benchmark} presents how we prepare a new version of QuixBugs for the usage of automatic repair for Java programs.
-Section \ref{experiment} presents four research questions (RQs) of our experiment, corresponding methodologies for these RQs, and reproducibility information of our experiment.
-Section \ref{results} presents our experiment results to answer the RQs.
-Section \ref{threat} discusses the threat of our study.
-Section \ref{relatedwork} discusses the related work of our experiment and Section \ref{conclusion} concludes this paper.
+The remainder of this paper is organized as follows. \autoref{benchmark} presents how we prepare a new version of QuixBugs for the usage of automatic repair for Java programs. \autoref{experiment} presents four research questions (RQs) of our study and corresponding methodologies for these RQs. \autoref{results} presents our empirical results to answer the RQs. \autoref{threat} analyzes the threat of our study. \autoref{discussisons} discusses the new findings of using QuixBugs and the future improvements for program repair tools. \autoref{relatedwork} compares the related work of our study and we conclude our study in \autoref{conclusion}.